TannerJin/AntiMSHookFunction/README.md

 # AntiMSHookFunction

-AntiMSHookFunction is an AntiHook library for MSHookFunction at runtime (make MSHookFunction don't work)
+AntiMSHookFunction is an AntiHook library for MSHookFunction at runtime (make MSHookFunction doesn't work)
 inlcude `MSHookFunction Check` and `Anti-MSHookFunction`

 ## Usage